maxxdoan/DangerDungeon/docs/proposal.md

 ## 1. Summary of the Project

 Our project will involve training an agent to navigate a environment filled with dangerous tripwire traps.
 It will be the agent's goal to navigate the environment safely which will involve jumping over the tripwire traps as necessary to escape.
-Using Malmo along with some Reinforcement Learning algorithms the agent will take in the environment as input and will produce a traversal of the environment (successful or unsuccessful).
+Using Malmo along with some Reinforcement Learning algorithms the agent will take in a state involving a coordinate as input and will produce an action response.
+The pool of actions currently includes, moving forward, jumping, and waiting.
+This pool may have more or fewer actions in the future as we learn what creative features we can implement in the agent's course.

 ## 2. AI/ML Algorithms